aadarshmohite8-web/SQL-Based-Olympic-Data-Analysis/README.md

 # SQL-Based-Olympic-Data-Analysis
-Collected and cleaned Olympic athlete data by handling missing values, removing duplicates, and standardizing formats.
-Applied SQL techniques like joins, grouping, and aggregation to analyze medal counts, participation, and country performance, delivering meaningful data-driven insights.
+Collected Olympic athlete data and cleaned it by removing duplicate records, fixing missing values, and making the data consistent.
+Used SQL queries like joins, grouping, and aggregation to analyze medal counts, athlete participation, and country performance, and generated useful insights from the data.